wunnle/wunnle.com/src/posts/dynamic-text-color-based-on-background/index.md

 https://codepen.io/wunnle/pen/vYOVbqm

-## How this could be useful?
+## How this could be useful

 On a project I'm working on, there is a page customized with brand colors of our customers.
-A component is using primary brand color as background color and there is a text on top of it.
-The problem is setting a good text color is *impossible* because whatever I pick it might not have enough contrast with background.
-So I had to find a way to change it according to background instead.
+A component uses primary brand color as background color and places a text on top of it.
+The problem is setting a single good text color is *impossible*, because whatever I pick might just not have enough contrast with the background.
+So I came up with this solution to make the text work with any brand color.

 ## Math behind it

-To calculate contrast between two colors we'll use the following contrast ratio formula, defined by [WCAG guidelines](https://www.w3.org/WAI/GL/wiki/Contrast_ratio):
+To calculate the contrast between two colors, we'll use the following contrast ratio formula, defined by [WCAG guidelines](https://www.w3.org/WAI/GL/wiki/Contrast_ratio):

 ```
 (L1 + 0.05) / (L2 + 0.05)
 ```

 Here L1 and L2 are *relative luminance* values of our two (foreground and background) colors.
-[Relative luminance](https://en.wikipedia.org/wiki/Relative_luminance) measure of how bright a color is perceived to human eye[^1] and it has a formula of:
+[Relative luminance](https://en.wikipedia.org/wiki/Relative_luminance) is a measure of how bright a color is perceived to the human eye[^1] and it has a formula of:

 ```
 Y = 0.2126R + 0.7152G + 0.0722B